vectortree/tcp-packet-analyzer/xu-starr-assignment2/README.txt

 When you first start the program, it should prompt you to input a PCAP file.

 *EXAMPLE*
-Please input a PCAP file for analysis: tcp-packet.pcap *END OF EXAMPLE*
+Please input a PCAP file for analysis: assignment2.pcap *END OF EXAMPLE*

 The first two lines of the output should display the number of TCP segments and flows.